NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 });
 ```

-As we mentioned, calling `lock.widthdraw()` returns a Promise.
+As we mentioned, calling `lock.withdraw()` returns a Promise.
 If the transaction fails, the promise will be rejected.
 Using `await` will throw in that case, so the test will fail if the transaction reverts.

 ### Using a different address

 The second check done by the `withdraw` function is that the function was called by the owner of the contract.
-In these tests, all the deployments and function calls are done by default with the first [configured account](/hardhat-network/docs/reference.md#accounts).
+By default, deployments and function calls are done with the first [configured account](/hardhat-network/docs/reference.md#accounts).
 If we want to check that only the owner can call some function, we need to use a different account and verify that it fails.

 The `ethers.getSigners()` returns an array with all the configured accounts.
-We can then use the `.connect` method of the contract to call the function with a different account and check that the transaction reverts:
+We can use the `.connect` method of the contract to call the function with a different account and check that the transaction reverts:

 ```tsx
 it("Should revert with the right error if called from another account", async function () {